Updated September 16, 2020

 Theresa and Florence were both accomplished motorcyclists in their own right.

 Florence was the first woman to be recorded “doing the ton” at Brooklands, in 1933, and Theresa was an experienced engineer – the first female engineering student at Northampton’s polytechnic institute as well as an accomplished racer.

 The two women had big ambitions, and in December 1934 set off from London with the intention of travelling to Cape Town.

-They went on a Phelon & Moore Panther motorcycle with sidecar, but no compass – and through the Sahara.
+They went on a Phelon & Moore Panther motorcycle with sidecar, but no compass – and their route took them through the Sahara.

-It’s fair to say that quite a lot of people thought they wouldn’t make it, but in July 1935 they rolled in to Cape Town with a collection of photographs, film (you have to admire their pluck and jaunty waves), and some hair raising tales of their journey.
+It’s fair to say many people thought they wouldn’t make it, but in July 1935 they rolled in to Cape Town with a collection of photographs, film (you have to admire their pluck and jaunty waves), and some hair-raising tales of their journey.

 After the war, she moved to America and established a motorcycle dealership, as well as helping to found the Women’s International Motorcycle Association.

 She lived to the grand old age of 90, and kept biking until she was 88, only stopping as her eyesight declined.

 Yes, the Queen is right up there with the best trailblazing women motorcyclists.
 Now, we’re not claiming that she’s the greatest or most adventurous motorcyclist in the world, but it’s still pretty cool that she could presumably give you a hand sorting your engine out, if a series of very unlikely circumstances brought you together like that.